 The wastewater volume generated by Valio returned last year to its 1999 level after a few years of poorer performance, and totalled around 5 250 000 m3.
 The COD load in wastewater has decreased continuously and stood at around 9 000 tonnes last year.
 (COD = chemical oxygen demand, which in practice reflects ingredients or products that have found their way into wastewater.)

 Since no progress has been made on water consumption efficiency, we have set a goal to considerably enhance that efficiency and develop wastewater management in the production plants.
-I strongly believe we have great deal of unexploited potential in this area.
+We strongly believe we have great deal of unexploited potential in this area.

 Valio participates in the food industry energy-efficiency program which commenced in 2008.
 We reached the goal with flying colours and Valio was recognised for that achievement.
 It should however be noted that the increase in raw milk volume and changes in the product mix have resulted in a slight increase in Valio’s energy consumption despite the measures.